NVIDIA/DL4AGX/AV-Solutions/uniad_tensorrt/documents/onnx_engine_build.md

 CUDA_VISIBLE_DEVICES=0 ./tools/uniad_export_onnx.sh ./projects/configs/stage2_e2e/tiny_imgx0.25_e2e_trt_p.py ./ckpts/tiny_imgx0.25_e2e_ep20.pth 1
 ```

-We provide an [example ONNX](../onnx/uniad_tiny_dummy.onnx) with same structure but dummy weights for your reference.
+Due to legal reasons, we provide an [ONNX](../onnx/uniad_tiny_dummy.onnx) model of UniAD-tiny with random weights.
+Please follow instructions on training to obtain model with trained weights.

 ### ONNX to TensorRT

 #### TensorRT Plugin Compilation:

-Change line 16&17 of `/workspace/UniAD/tools/tensorrt_plugin/CMakeList.txt`
+To deploy UniAD-tiny with TensorRT, we first need to compile TensorRT plugins for `MultiScaleDeformableAttnTRT`, `InverseTRT` and `RotateTRT` operators that are not supported by Native TensorRT.
+To do this, change line 31&32 of `/workspace/UniAD/tools/tensorrt_plugin/CMakeList.txt`

 from
 ```